keraton/consul-workshop/ASSIGNMENT.md

 If you've got the time, try to integrate [consul-template](https://github.com/hashicorp/consul-template) with a loadbalancer (NginX/HAProxy/Apache)

 E.g. have an HAProxy instance loadbalance requests to a dynamic set of producer apps.

+# Assignment 6

+If you've still got some time, try to change dynamically the message send by consumer or producer.
+Use the key/values store within the consul.

+* Create a listener which will listen any change of key values
+* Update the message using consul ui.